Phi-1998/Maths_PGR_Poster.github.io/README.md

 <p> Now what would we find out if we were to let both \(\alpha,\omega \in \mathbb{C}\)?
 By doing this, we are able to carry out a spatio-temporal analysis on the system.
 So what does this mean, and how does it differ from a spatial or temporal instability? </p>

 <p> Unlike a spatial or temporal analysis, which consideres the growth of individual waves, a spatio-temporal analysis considers the growth of wave packets, groups of waves, after a suitably long time has passed.
-Furthermore, this analysis allows us to see whether a system experiances growth both up and downsteam of the initial perturbation, and growth in time.
+Furthermore, this analysis allows us to see whether a system experiances growth both up and downsteam of the initial disturbance, and growth in time.
 These modes, \((\alpha,\omega)\) pairs, take the form of saddle points in complex \(\alpha\)-plane, and branch points in the complex \(\omega\)-plane.
 These points are refered to as pinch points and can be differenciated from regular saddle points using Briggs' Criterion.
 (Should I add more about this?)
 (For details on carrying out such an analysis, see references)</p>

 <p> From a spatial-temporal analysis, we could have one of three outcomes: Stability, Convective Instability (CI) or Absolute Instability (AI).
 If we have a CI, then we have decay in time and growth in space.
 This is effectively a spatial instability.
 We have an AI if we see growth in time at a given pinch point, i.e. when \(\omega_{i} >0\).
 It is these modes that we are most interested in.
 </p>